skku-syslab/lockify/fast26ae/README.md

 >
 > These credentials are intentionally excluded from this document for security reasons.

+We provide access to the same servers used in the experiments (named `eternity`) so that you can reproduce the results in an identical environment.

 ## SSH Access Instructions

 All *eternity* nodes share the same home directory via NFS.